 Congratulations, apostles!
 You’ve just won a no-expenses paid vacation to the small towns dotting the Judaean countryside!
 You’ll confront demonic powers that seek to destroy you, and while there, you’ll be handed over, beaten, flogged!

-Grace to you and peace from God our Heavenly Father and Christ Jesus our Risen Lord, who has given us a new commandment.
+Grace to you and peace from God our Heavenly Father and Christ Jesus the Lord, the one who strengthens us to endure until the end.
 Amen.

 Grace to you and peace from God our Heavenly Father and Christ Jesus our Risen Lord, the Good Shepherd.
 Amen.

 Christ isn’t merely some hired hand who runs off at the first sign of trouble but rather the very one who seeks out the lost sheep, who wades into the swift waters to rescue the drowning, who crawls through the briar patch to free the ensnared, who fights off bandits and wrestles wolves to save the lambs.
 Continue reading “The Good Shepherd”→

 When a small town community in the South prepares to come together to honor someone who has passed away, something clicks in the brains of the community’s cake bakers.
 They get to thinkin’.
 They remember li’l acts a’ kindness done for them by the departed.
 They remember what she loved ta eat.
 The li’l things she said ta them o’r the supper table.
 And then they take all that information and bake the exactly right cake.
 And the cake stands on the table a’ the funeral home kitchen not merely as solace for the grieving, but as a tribute to the one who’s gone away.